-In Linux, the software process management is much powerful and effective.
-With the help of a simple command, you can kill or abort any software to run into the background if it causes any problem.
+In Linux, the software process management is much more powerful and effective.
+With the help of a simple command, you can kill or abort any software to run into the background if it causes any problems.
 But in Windows, it’s easy to run a task manager but not sufficient as Linux because the Windows task manager can’t always kill or stop the problematic software running in the backend.

-Recommended Post: Linux Mint vs Ubuntu: 15 Facts To Know Before Choosing The Best One
+Recommended Post: Linux Mint vs. Ubuntu: 15 Facts To Know Before Choosing The Best One

-This how Linux keeps the software interlinked, cleaned, and lightweight.
+This is how Linux keeps the software interlinked, cleaned, and lightweight.
 On the other hand, Windows download each dependency related to an individual software and doesn’t cross-check with other similar dependencies on the system.
 That makes the file system heavy and unmanageable sometimes.